nsnam/ns-3-dev-git/src/internet/doc/ipv6.rst

 to add an address to a node without setting the on-link property for the prefix used in the address.
 The function to use is :cpp:class:`Ipv6AddressHelper::AssignWithoutOnLink`.

-Note that adding a global address to a node (either manually or using :cpp:class:`Radvd`) will lead to a new entry in :cpp:class:`Ipv6StaticRouting`.
-The lack of :cpp:class:`Ipv6StaticRouting` in a node might trigger an assert.

 Duplicate Address Detection (DAD)
 +++++++++++++++++++++++++++++++++